 Putting her management skills to the test, she becomes the plant manager for the ailing Detroit-Hamtramck Assembly Plant.

-Impressed by her work, the company names Barra the Executive Director of Vehicle Manufacturing Engineering.
+Impressed by her work, GM names Barra the Executive Director of Vehicle Manufacturing Engineering.

 Excelling in her role, she then becomes the Vice President of Global Manufacturing Engineering.